 Where do you sell your items?
 Do you have any tips for choosing a platform?

-We prefer eBay for selling because the number of people who can see the listing.
+We prefer eBay for selling because of the number of people who can see the listing.
 The ROI is much higher!

 Are there any useful tools or apps for flea market flippers?

 Our favorite app to find items on is OfferUp.
 Rob sits and scrolls through it almost every night to see what he can find.

 Our favorite app to sell on is by far eBay.
 We use it often!